darshan2431/ai-chat-assistant-for-news-summaries/README.md

 ## 🔍 Overview
 This project takes in raw news text from the user, processes it, splits it into sentences, and generates a concise summary using a simple extractive approach.

-The goal of this project is to learn text processing, sentence extraction techniques and summarization fundamentals.

 ---

 ## ✨ Features